 From Tennis Court to Moors: Creating a Maleficent Composite

-For this tutorial, I shot my model at a tennis court!
-To create the background and atmosphere I used stock images and manipulated them to my liking.
+For this tutorial, I shot my model on a tennis court!
+To create the background and atmosphere, I used stock images and manipulated them to my liking.

 I began by placing the stock images together and creating the background.
-There was some refining on the stock graphics to make sure everything looked put together.
-Using the liquify tool, I was able to manipulate the stock graphics to look like they were all part of one image.
+Next, there was some refining on the stock graphics to make sure everything looked put together.
+Then, using the liquify tool, I manipulated the stock graphics to look like they were all part of one image.

 This tutorial shows that you don’t need a studio with all the props or a specific location to create the vision you have for your photograph.
 This Maleficent composite began on a tennis court!
-It’s amazing to see the transformation of your photograph.
+It’s impressive to see the transformation of your photo.

-I originally did this tutorial at a live workshop and everyone really enjoyed seeing this composite come together.
+I initially did this tutorial at a live workshop, and everyone enjoyed seeing this composite come together.

-Not only will you be able to see this tutorial but there are dozens more that can help you create the images you desire step-by-step.
+Not only will you be able to see this tutorial, but there are over 500 more that can help you create the images you desire step-by-step.